data42lana/end-to-end-cv-mlops-project/README.md

 > More information about the dataset and model used can be found in `docs/dataset-card.md` and `docs/model-card.md`, respectively.

 ## Installation
-The source code was developed on Windows, and all Python modules except those in the `deployment` folder are also tested on Linux (in *Google Colab*).
+The source code was developed on Windows.
+All the Python modules in the repository, except those in the `deployment` folder, were also run and tested on Linux (Ubuntu) (in *Google Colab* and using *GitHub Actions*, respectively).

 First, clone this repo and go to its root directory.
 Then, create a virtual environment with Python 3.9 (not tested on other versions) and activate it.
-After that, install either all dependencies of the project by running from the command line:
+After that, install either all the dependencies of the project by running from the command line:
 ```bash
 $ python -m pip install -r requirements/dev-requirements.txt
 ```